kexiZeroing/FE-Learning-notes/doc/resources.md

 #### Don't forget your own resources:

-> Hopefully one day I can migrate the content in Yueque and Evernote to my personal blog/website.
+> Hopefully one day I can migrate the content in Yuque and Evernote to my personal blog/website.

 - Twitter
 - Github